Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

+Based on black hole physics Cohen et al~\cite{PhysRevLett.82.4971} proposed that the total energy in a region can not be larger than that of a black hole of that size.
+Therefore, if the region has a size $r_h=O(H^{-1})$, the vacuum energy density is bounded as $\rho_\Lambda\leq O(M_P^2 H^2)$, where $H=da/adt$ is the Hubble parameter with the scale factor $a$, and $M_P=\sqrt{\hbar c/8 \pi G}$ is the reduced Planck mass.
+Interestingly, saturating the bound gives HDE comparable to the observed dark energy density $\rho_\Lambda\sim 10^{-10} eV^4$.
+However, Hsu~\cite{hsu} pointed out that with the Hubble horizon HDE behaves like matter rather than dark energy.
+Li~\cite{li-2004-603} suggested that using the future event horizon as IR cutoff we can solve this problem.

 Recently, based on the holographic principle Verlinde ~\cite{Verlinde:2010hp} and Padmanabahan ~\cite{Padmanabhan:2009kr} proposed a remarkable idea linking gravity to entropy, which brings out many follow-up studies ~\cite{Zhao:2010qw,Cai:2010sz,Myung:2010jv,Liu:2010na,Tian:2010uy,Diego:2010ju,Pesci:2010un,Vancea:2010vf,Konoplya:2010ak,Culetu:2010ua,Zhao:2010vt,Ghosh:2010hz}.
-Verlinde derived the Newton's equation and the Einstein equation by assuming that energy inside a holographic screen is the equipartition energy $E_h\sim T_h N$ for the screen with temperature $T_h$ and the number of bits $N$.
+Verlinde derived the Newton's equation and the Einstein equation by assuming that energy inside a holographic screen is the equipartition energy $E_h\sim T_h N$ for the screen with the temperature $T_h$ and the number of bits $N$.

 On the other hand, in a series of works ~\cite{myDE,Kim:2007vx,Kim:2008re,Lee:2010bg}, Lee et al. suggested that the energy of gravitational systems could be explained by considering information loss at causal horizons.
-For example, we pointed out that a cosmic causal horizon with a radius $r\sim O(H^{-1})$ has temperature $T_h\sim 1/r$, entropy $S_h\sim r^2$ and a kind of thermal energy $E_{h}\sim T_h S_h\sim r$ corresponding to dark energy ~\cite{Li:2011sd}.
-Here $H=da/adt$ is the Hubble parameter with the scale factor $a$.
+For example, we pointed out that a cosmic causal horizon with a radius $r\sim O(H^{-1})$ has temperature $T_h\sim 1/r$, entropy $S_h\sim r^2$ and a kind of thermal energy $E_{h}\sim T_h S_h\sim r$, which can be dark energy ~\cite{Li:2011sd}.
 This dark energy, dubbed `quantum informational dark energy'~\cite{Lee:2007ky} or `entanglement dark energy'~\cite{myDE} by the authors, is similar to the entropic dark energy based on the Verlinde's idea~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww,Easson:2010av}.
-It was also suggested that black hole mass and the Einstein equation itself can be derived from the relation $dE_h=k_B T_h dS_h$, that has a quantum information theoretic origin~\cite{Kim:2007vx}.
+It was also suggested that black hole mass and the Einstein equation itself can be derived from the relation $dE_h=k_B T_h dS_h$, that might have a quantum information theoretic origin~\cite{Kim:2007vx}.
 Similarities between this theory and Verlinde's theory were investigated in ~\cite{Lee:2010bg,Lee:2010fg}.